cobi-bike/Module-Ping/README.md

 Follow the [installation step 2](#installation-and-setup) and copy the environment variables to the: `.env` file on Glitch.com

 ## Overview
-This module relies on [Twilio.com](https://www.twilio.com/) to send custom SMS from a Node.js backend.
+This module relies on [Twilio.com](https://www.twilio.com/) to send a custom SMS from a Node.js backend.

-The backend serves a static web page to the client, which allows the user to pick between several prefabricated messages.
+The backend serves a static web page to the client, which allows the user to pick between several preformatted messages.
 After choosing a message, the user has to select a recipient from his contacts.
 The message is then sent back to the Node.js backend, which will forward to message to Twilio.

 The backend enforces a maximum message quota by IP address.